Accounting Software Estonia 2026: Comparison for OÜ Teams

 Tool Best for Strengths Watch-outs

-SmartAccounts Small OÜ with a modern cloud workflow Simple daily operations, good for routine bookkeeping Check fit for complex cases (inventory, group structures)
+SmartAccounts Small OÜ and cloud‑first workflow Simple daily bookkeeping and quick start Check complex cases (inventory, groups, atypical VAT)

-• Works with your existing system: keep Merit, SmartAccounts, Xero, or Directo as the source of truth.
+• Integrations: works with your existing system (including Merit Aktiva integration) — keep Merit, SmartAccounts, Xero, or Directo as the source of truth.

 💡 Expert Insight from Dmitri Schmidt: